Classifier or Prompt: A Case Study on Legal Requirements Traceability

 Nonetheless, we observe that \RICE shows little variation across different seeds when the temperature is set to 0, suggesting that random variation in results is primarily due to higher temperature.
-Thus, we select the performance using temperature 0 and arbitrarily select seed 16 to compare against the baselines. }
+Thus, we select the performance at temperature 0 and arbitrarily set the seed to 16 to compare against the baselines.

 \romina{ Moreover, we evaluated \RICE using different number of few-shot examples (3, 3, and 4) to assess the sensitivity of its performance to the degree of few-shot supervision.
 We randomly chose 2, 3, and 4 examples from the existing few-shot examples.
 This created three different few-shot sets for each document.
 We ran the model separately with each set and recorded the resulting F2 scores.
 Based on the results, the average F2 score across 2-, 3-, and 4-shot settings are 56.5\% (-4.6 pp), 58.9\% (-2.2 pp), and 59.5\% (-1.6 pp), respectively.
 Nonetheless, \RICE consistently outperforms the baseline approaches across all example counts. }